 Those familiar only with serial ("UART") communications will find this surprising: there are no separate send and receive operations for the ssi. object.
-When you are sending something out you are also receiving something in at the same time (and vise versa).
-On the ssi. object's level, these two operations are simultaneous — with each clock pulse generated on the CLK line, one data bit will be output onto the DO line, and one bit will be recorded from the DI line.
-The same is true when DO and DI lines are merged.
+When you are sending something out, you are also receiving something in at the same time (and vice versa).
+On the ssi. object's level, these two operations are simultaneous — with each clock pulse generated on the CLK line, one data bit will be output onto the DO line and one bit will be recorded from the DI line.
+The same is true when the DO and DI lines are merged.

 Of course, on the operational level, interactions with a slave SSI device usually consist of sending something (command or data) to the slave device first and then receiving something (data) from it later.
 Typically, when your device is sending a command, the slave side won't be sending anything meaningful back at the same time, but the SSI channel will still record the data on the DI line.
 It is your application that should know how to interpret the data received from the slave device.

-In the similar matter, whenever you are receiving from the slave device, you are also sending something.
-Normally, when the slave device is sending you data it will ignore everything you are sending to it.
+In a similar fashion, whenever you are receiving from the slave device, you are also sending something.
+Normally, when the slave device is sending you data, it will ignore everything you are sending to it.

-For "word-by-word transactions", use ssi.value method.
+For "word-by-word transactions," use the ssi.value method.
 It will simultaneously clock out and clock in up to 16 bits of data.
 If you are sending less than 16 bits, then the specified number of the rightmost bits will be sent and received.